 Funerals: for Christians a funeral is used to mark the end of a person’s life here on earth.
 Family and friends come together to express their grief and give thanks for the life which has now completed its journey in this world.

 If you are bereaved the funeral director will contact the clergy to make arrangements on your behalf, or you may prefer to speak to the minister direct.
 For more information about a Church of England funeral, please click here.

-If you click here you will be taken to details of the statutory fees for Church of England Baptisms, Weddings, Funerals and Burials.
+Click here for a list of the statutory fees for Church of England Baptisms, Weddings, Funerals and Burials.